 “Travel changes you.
 As you move through this life and this world you change things slightly, you leave marks behind however small.
 And in return, life – and travel, leave marks on you.
 Most of the time, those marks – on your body or on your heart – are beautiful.
 Often, though they hurt.”
 Anthony Bourdain

 These words resonate with my own life experience and my own travel experiences.
 Each time I traveled whether it was as simply to another county or to another country, it changed me.
-One year I flew 20 hours in one direction away from my homeland to India.
+One year I flew 20 hours in one direction away from my homeland to Calcutta.
 Intense is an understatement to the poverty and suffering I witnessed there.
-Another year I flew to Central America to assist a grass roots organization plan for a hospice center.
+Another year I flew to Belize to assist a grass roots organization plan for a hospice center.
 Yet, strangely and utterly surprising, among the discomfort and pain I stumbled on, I also found profound kindnesses and unimaginable love.
 A paradox, an ambiguity, just like this grief journey.

 Ingredients: 4 tablespoons ghee, 2 large onions finely chopped, 2 pounds boneless lamb shoulder cut into bitesize chunks, 2 tablespoons fresh grated ginger, 2 tablespoons minced garlic, 2 tablespoons cumin seed, 8 crushed cardamom pods, 6 cloves, 4 cinnamon sticks, water, 1 and 3/4 cup of basmati rice, salt, 2/3 cup plain yogurt and mint leaves